Dev-luizedu/ToDoList-js/README.md

 # ToDoList-js
-To do list with html, css and javascript.
+To do list with HTML, CSS and JAVASCRIPT.